BMW Z3 (1996-2002)

 A Harman Kardon stereo became available this year, and a hardtop roof joined the options list on convertible models.
 Safety was enhanced with the addition of side airbags as a standard feature.

 BMW M-badged cars have special drivetrain, suspension, interior trim, and exterior modifications.
 All M models are tested and tuned at BMW's private facility at the Nurburgring racing circuit in Germany.
 Unlike other BMW M models, Z3's had only an "M" badge with no number displayed on the trunk, and were called the M Roadster and M Coupe.

 The M Roadster offered enormous performance, with European markets getting a 3.2L six-cylinder engine with individual throttle bodies, good for 321 horsepower.
 A de-tuned M Roadster was sold in the United States.
 The lower compression 3.2L engine produced 240 horsepower.

 For the 2000 model year, a mild re-style included re-contoured wheel arches and revised bumpers, trunk, and rear lights.
 Stability control joined the standard features list this year.

 In mid-1999, a Z3 coupe became available.
 Equipped with the six-cylinder engine only, the hatchback design added extra body stiffness and versatility.
 The Z3 coupe's handling was outstanding, and with the M package, acceleration is on par with classic muscle cars.
 Quarter-mile times of less than 13 seconds were recorded, and 0-60 times came in at just 4.3 seconds.
 It's unique tail-end, however, proved unpopular with consumers.

-The 2.8L six was available with either the roadster and coupe model and produced 193 horsepower.
-For the Z3 M model, there was the 3.2-liter inline-six engine.
+The 2.8L six was available in either the Z3 roadster or coupe and produced 193 horsepower.
+For the Z3 M model, there was the more powerful, 3.2-litre inline-six.

 2001 Z3 Models